Sustainable-Development-Hero.jpg

 Logo with stylized text that reads "AZUL PACIFICO" and smaller text below saying "OCEAN CONSERVATION".

-Often referred to as the “aquarium of the world,” it is home to extraordinary marine life and a source of regional identity; A menudo llamado el “acuario del mundo”, es hogar de una vida marina extraordinaria y una fuente de identidad regional.
-We embrace the responsibility of stewardship, committing to a vision of shared prosperity where healthy oceans and resilient communities thrive together.
+The Gulf of California, often referred to as the “aquarium of the world,” is home to extraordinary marine life and a source of regional identity; We support the stewardship, committing to a vision of shared prosperity where healthy oceans and resilient communities thrive together.

 Through our Azul Pacífico program, we promote marine restoration, sustainable fisheries, and community-led initiatives that connect ecological health with human well-being.
 By collaborating with fishermen, schools, and local organizations, we inspire younger generations to view the Gulf as integral to their heritage and future.
 For us, caring for the ocean means fostering identity, security, and shared prosperity for Los Cabos and the broader Gulf of California.

-Cultura Oceánica encompasses initiatives such as Foro Azul Pacífico, an annual forum on ocean conservation and education that welcomed over 200 participants in 2025, and Escuela de Aletas, which engaged 134 children from the local community, fostering early awareness and connection to marine life.
+Cultura Oceánica encompasses environmental education and community integration initiatives such as Foro Azul Pacífico, an annual forum on ocean conservation and education that welcomed over 200 participants in 2025, and Escuela de Aletas, which engaged 134 children from the local community, fostering early awareness and connection to marine life.

 Logo with the words 'México Azul' and a shark graphic, along with the phrase 'Fundación vive un mejor México para México y...'